 First of all, you need to determine your target countries.
 Then, you should start doing market research by contacting the potential buyers (importers) to understand their requirements and demand.

-The minimum investment to start a trading company in Bali is US$750,000 (approximately IDR 10 billion), with a minimum paid-up capital amount of US$190,000 (approximately IDR 2.5 billion).
+The minimum investment to start a trading company in Bali is IDR 10 billion, with a minimum paid-up capital amount of also IDR 10 billion.

 To start fully operate a foreign-owned export or trading company in Bali will take at least 8 months.